Corymbia leptoloma

-Corymbia leptoloma, commonly known as the yellowjacket or Paluma Range yellowjacket, is a species of tree that is endemic to Queensland.
+Corymbia leptoloma, commonly known as yellowjacket or Paluma Range yellowjacket, is a species of tree that is endemic to Queensland.
 It has rough, tessellated bark on the trunk and branches, lance-shaped or curved adult leaves, flower buds in groups of seven and barrel-shaped, urn-shaped or shortened spherical fruit.

 Description

 Corymbia leptoloma is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has thick, rough, grey-yellow, tessellated to flaky bark on the trunk and branches.
 Young plants and coppice regrowth have glossy green leaves that are paler on the lower surface, egg-shaped to lance-shaped, 110-200 mm long, 50-100 mm wide and petiolate.
 Adult leaves are dark glossy green on the upper surface, much paler below, lance-shaped to curved, 89-215 mm long and 21-50 mm wide, tapering to a petiole 14-36 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 6-26 mm long, each branch of the peduncle with seven buds that are sessile or on pedicels up to 3 mm long.
 Mature buds are oval, 6-8 mm long and 5-6 mm wide with a flattened to rounded operculum, sometimes with a central knob.
 The fruit is a woody barrel-shaped, urn-shaped or shortened spherical capsule 8-11 mm long and wide with the valves enclosed in the fruit.

 Corymbia leichhardtii sometimes occurs in the same vicinity and can be distinguished from C. leptoloma by its dull leaves that are a similar colour on both sides.